Easy Gluten-Free Chocolate Snickerdoodles

 Can I substitute the butter with a dairy-free alternative?

-Yes, dairy-free butter like Smart Balance works well in this homemade cookie recipe.
+Yes, dairy-free butter, such as Smart Balance, works well in this homemade cookie recipe.

-Can I use coconut sugar in place of the sugar?
+Can I use coconut sugar instead of the sugar?

-Coconut sugar should work, but it may change the texture of how the cinnamon sugar coating bakes on the cookies.
+Coconut sugar should work, but it may alter the texture of the cinnamon sugar coating as it bakes on the cookies.

-Why do you have to chill this cookie dough?
+Why do I have to chill this cookie dough?

 I find these cookies hold together better and don’t overspread if the cookie dough is chilled.